 Once a month I engage in a standoff with the bananas on my kitchen counter.
 I spend up to 2 weeks waiting for them to reach the perfect ripeness (mostly brown spots with only the tinniest bits of yellow left) which lasts for a short period of time before they turn to the dark side and begin to resemble compost.
 I get a bit obsessive, daily monitoring their progress and yelling at anyone who even thinks about eating one or throwing them away.

-There is a lot going on here, shredded coconut, crunchy walnuts, chocolate chips (which you can omit if following SCD) chunks of banana and a topping of chewy pieces of dried banana.
+There is a lot going on here, shredded coconut, crunchy walnuts, collops of almond butter, chunks of banana and a topping of chewy pieces of dried banana.
 These muffins are very moist, and packed with different textures and flavours.
 Try to only use ripe bananas, they don’t have to be perfectly ripe, but just make sure they aren’t hard as you will miss out on some amazing banana flavour.

 You can store the muffins in a sealed container for a week or freeze them for over a month.
 I find that almond flour products freeze very well and remain moist when thawed, unlike wheat flour products which often dry out (that’s another point on the board for almond flour!).

-- 2¼ cups almond flour
+- 2 1/4 cups almond flour

-- ½ tsp baking soda
+- 1/2 tsp baking soda

-- ¼ tsp salt
+- 1/4 tsp salt

-- ½ tsp apple cider vinegar
+- 1/2 tsp apple cider vinegar

 - 3 eggs

-- 1 tsp vanilla
+- 1 tsp vanilla extract

-- 3 tbsp coconut oil, melted
+- 3 tbsp coconut oil melted

 - 3 tbsp honey

-- 3 bananas
+- 3 very ripe bananas

-- ½ cup shredded coconut (unsweetened)
+- 1/2 cup shredded unsweetened coconut

-- ¼ cup dried, unsweetened banana chips cut into small pieces*
+- 1/4 cup dried unsweetened banana chips * cut into small pieces

 Preheat the oven to 175 degrees Celsius (350 degrees Fahrenheit) and line a muffin tray with liners

-- In a bowl combine the almond flour, salt and baking soda
+In a bowl combine the almond flour, salt and baking soda

-- Add in the eggs, vanilla, honey, apple cider vinegar, coconut oil, 2 bananas and shredded coconut and using an electric mixer blend until well combined
+Add in the eggs, vanilla, honey, apple cider vinegar, coconut oil, 2 bananas and shredded coconut and using an electric mixer blend until well combined